clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dars.rst

 Data Analytics Reference Stack
 ##############################

-This guide shows you how to use the Data Analytics Reference Stack (DARS), and to optionally build your own images with the baseline Dockerfiles provided in the `DARS repository`_.
+This guide shows you how to use the :abbr:`DARS (Data Analytics Reference Stack)`, and to optionally build your own images with the baseline Dockerfiles provided in the `DARS repository`_.

 Our assumption is that |CL-ATTR| is the host.
 However, any system that supports Docker\* containers can be used to follow these steps.

 .. contents::
    :local: